semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 ---
-description: The basic unit of work
+description: Jobs and blocks are the basic unit of work
 ---

 # Jobs

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
-import Available from '@site/src/components/Available';
 import VideoTutorial from '@site/src/components/VideoTutorial';

 Jobs get stuff done.
 This page explains how jobs work, how you can configure them, and what settings are available.

 ## Job lifecycle {#job-lifecycle}

 Jobs run arbitrary shell commands inside a dedicated environment called [agent](./pipelines#agents).
-Agents are ephemeral Docker containers, Kubernetes pods, or VMs running Linux or macOS.
+Agents are ephemeral Docker containers, Kubernetes pods, or x86/ARM VMs running Linux, macOS, or _Windows_ (TODO: link to self-hosted)

 When a job is scheduled, the following happens:

-1. **Schedule agent from pool**: pick a suitable agent from the warm pool of agents.
+1. **Allocate agent from pool**: pick a suitable agent from the warm pool of agents.
-2. **Initialize environment**: execute setup steps such as importing environment variables, loading SSH keys, mounting secrets, and installing the [Semaphore toolbox](#toolbox)
+2. **Initialize environment**: execute setup steps such as importing environment variables, loading SSH keys, mounting [secrets](#secrets), and installing the [Semaphore toolbox](#toolbox)
 3. **Run commands**: execute your commands inside the agent
 4. **End job and save logs**: the job activity log is exported and saved for future inspection
 5. **Destroy agent**: the used agent is discarded, along with all its files

+TODO: change the person to be less hacker-like

 ![Job Lifecycle](./img/job-lifecycle.jpg)